pikfang/TWAS/README.md

 ```

 # JTI analysis
-Tissue transcriptome model and covariance was obtained from https://zenodo.org/record/3842289#.YLxPffkzaCo
+We performed JTI analysis using endometrial cancer GWAS, tissue transcriptome model and covariance.
-We performed JTI analysis using transcriptome prediction models from adipose subcutaneous, adipose visceral omentum, ovary, uterus, vagina and whole blood.
+Tissue transcriptome model and covariance were obtained from https://zenodo.org/record/3842289#.YLxPffkzaCo.

 ```bash